Swedish Model Anna Nystrom Sizzles In A Short Leather Skirt & Matching Boots

 She wore a pair of knee-high boots that matched the color and style of her skirt, and also included a purse with a chain strap to match.
 The model styled her long, blond tresses with a middle part and her curly mane fell over her shoulders and chest.

 As of this writing, the video has only been live on Anna’s page for a few hours, but it’s been getting plenty of attention.
-More than 20,000 social media users double-tapped the post to express their admiration while upwards of 300 left compliments.
+More than 20,000 social media users double-tapped the post to express their admiration, while upward of 300 followers left compliments.

 “Incredible, that’s just a Stunning look,” one follower gushed, adding a series of flame emoji to their comment.